-'Officer Clemmons,' Mister Rogers' Neighborhood Policeman Pal, Tells His Story
+Officer Clemmons, Mister Rogers' Neighborhood Policeman Pal, Tells His Story

 Your purchase helps support NPR programming.
 How?

-Like many kids in the 1980s, I grew up learning how to accept who I was by watching Mister Rogers' Neighborhood.
+Like many kids in the 1980s, I grew up learning how to accept whom I was by watching Mister Rogers' Neighborhood.

-I remember it all: the trolley; the fish tank; the cardigans; the ritual changing of the shoes.
-Then there were the people who made the show so memorable: Mr. Rogers; Lady Aberlin; Mr. McFeely and, of course, Officer Clemmons.
+I remember it all: the trolley, the fish tank, the cardigans, the ritual changing of the shoes.
+Then there were the people who made the show so memorable: Mister Rogers, Lady Aberlin, Mr. McFeely and, of course, Officer Clemmons.

-Now we have an occasion to talk about the man behind Officer Clemmons — Dr. François S. Clemmons — whose ambition, artistry, pain, and struggle informed the character.
-I admit I was a little wary of reviewing Officer Clemmons: A Memoir at first — because if I didn't like it, I'd be professionally obligated to say so.
-Then I'd have to pan a book by a man who played an important role in a children's program central to my childhood — and, well, I didn't want to be that guy.
+Now we have an occasion to talk about the man behind Officer Clemmons — Dr. François S. Clemmons — whose ambition, artistry, pain and struggle informed the character.
+I admit I was a little wary of reviewing Officer Clemmons: A Memoir at first — because if I didn't like it, I would be professionally obligated to say so.
+Then I would have to pan a book by a man who played an important role in a children's program central to my childhood — and, well, I didn't want to be that guy.

 The good news is that it's quite a good book, full of resonant moments and artistic insights, with only a few overly explanatory passages.
 Clemmons' memoir is often disarming in its intimacy and honesty.
 He vividly recalls his struggle with his homosexuality and his surviving of frequent racism — in some of the book's most affecting and powerful moments — as well as his noteworthy career ascent in musical performance.